Risk Management System

-UACJ has designated the strengthening of information security as one of its top risk management priorities.
+The UACJ Group has designated the strengthening of information security as one of its top risk management priorities.
 In fiscal 2019, we have designated risk owners to lead information security strengthening efforts.
-The Information Systems Department has been placed in charge of information security and cyber security; the Engineering Department, in charge of technical information management; and the Legal Affairs Department’s Risk Management Group, in charge of personal information protection.
+The Information Systems Department has been placed in charge of information security and cyber security; the Engineering Department, in charge of technical information management; and the Legal & General Affairs Department, in charge of personal information protection.
 In addition, the Information Systems Department and Internal Auditing Department collaborate in checking the information security systems of each Group company once a year.

 Efforts to Prevent Information Leaks due to Human Error

-To greatly reduce the possibility of an information leak from a PC that is taken outside of company premises, we have employees use PCs that are thin clients and have made it impossible to attach USB memory sticks to these devices.
+To greatly reduce the possibility of an information leak from a PC that is taken outside of company premises, we have employees use PCs that are thin clients and have made it impossible to attach USB memory sticks or other memory devices to them.
 Furthermore, email file attachments are encrypted and the particularly sensitive information handled by the Research & Development Division cannot be electronically transmitted without the authorization of a supervisor.

 Personal Information Protection

-The UACJ Group obtains, and uses, personal information from employees, executives, retirees, and their family members; and from customers, people who send us inquiries over the internet, and people who respond to our surveys at trade shows and other events.
-To protect this personal information, we have formulated the UACJ Group Basic Policies on Personal Information Protection and comply with Japan’s Personal Information Protection Law and the personal information protection laws and regulations of other countries.
-In fiscal 2018, we revised our privacy policies and rules on handling personal information to ensure compliance with the EU’s General Data Protection Regulation (GDPR), which took effect in 2018.
+TThe UACJ Group obtains, and uses, personal information from executives, employees, retirees, and their family members; and from customers, people who send us inquiries over the internet or by other means, and people who respond to our surveys or with whom we come into contact under other circumstances at trade shows and other events.
+To properly handle this personal information, we have formulated the UACJ Group Basic Policies on Personal Information Protection and comply with Japan’s Personal Information Protection Law and the personal information protection laws and regulations of other countries.